 kubectl get configmap -n kube-public cluster-info -o yaml; echo

-In addition, this namespace might be treated as somewhere used to run an object which should be visible and readable throughout the whole cluster.
+In addition, this namespace might be treated as a location used to run an object which should be visible and readable throughout the whole cluster.

 All objects created without specifying a namespace will automatically be created in the

-This namespace is empty and doesn't contain any objects:
+This namespace is initially empty and doesn't contain any objects:

 kubectl get pods -n default; echo